 Secondly, there can be no testimonials, endorsements, facility names and sponsorships, or any other design that appeals to lifestyle, glamour, recreation or excitement.

 Moreover, no health, dietary or cosmetic claims can be made on the label, and nothing on the package label can associate the product with alcoholic beverages, tobacco, or vaping products

 Just as there are restrictions, there are also requirements manufacturers must adhere to with regards to packaging labels.
 There must be the standardized cannabis symbol for products containing THC and there must be a Health Warning Message included.

 Labelling must include an ingredients list, notices of any possible food allergens the edible may contain, and also a Nutrition Facts Table.

 The THC/CBD content must be stated with the amount of THC/CBD listed as an equivalent to dried cannabis to determine public possession limit.

 Are you a licenced producer looking to start selling edibles?
-If you have questions as a cannabis retail business on policies about cannabis edibles, contact us at OMQ Law in Toronto, Oakville or London for a free consultation.
+If you are and have questions as a cannabis retail business on policies about cannabis edibles, contact us at OMQ Law in Toronto, Oakville or London for a free consultation.